 Honors a leader with integrity in academic business matters

 The Nancy Kenny Award honors an individual of integrity who has demonstrated exceptional collaborative leadership in academic business matters at the university.
 The award is named for Nancy Kenny, who served the university in business leadership positions across the campus.
 The award was established in 2013.
 Awardees are recognized at The Laurels annual award reception.

 The Dennis Molfese, Sue Venteicher, and David Hansen Hero Award is an annual award, recognizing a faculty member, staff member, or student whose courageous and unselfish act saved the life of another person.

 In recognition of staff who go “above and beyond”

 Eligibility: Full-time managerial/professional and office/service staff

 The Board of Regents recognizes full-time employees for their outstanding service to the University of Nebraska.
-Annually, Central Administration allows the UNL Chancellor and six Vice Chancellors to each select one recipient for the Kudos Award.
+Annually, System Administration allows the UNL Chancellor and six Vice Chancellors to each select one recipient for the Kudos Award.
 The Office of the Executive Vice Chancellor and Chief Academic Officer is able to select one recipient from nominations received from the Academic Affairs colleges and reporting units.
 The recipient receives a monetary stipend and recognition at a Board of Regents meeting.

 Exceptional Excellence Award